tsmp-falcon-platform/ci-bundle-utils/docs/show-me-the-money.md

 Copy the [../examples/example-bundles-repo](../examples/example-bundles-repo) to a repository of your choice.

+**NOTE:** You can also use the template repository at https://github.com/tsmp-falcon-platform/example-bundles-drift

 Notice the structure and the `env.<bundle_name>.yaml` configuration file in the parent directory.

 ```sh